Fuzzy Heroes: Character generation

 Each toy is given points in six abilities — Energy Points, Defensive Classification, Movement Allowance, Energy Dice and Terrain Effects — based on its actual physical size, characteristics and color.

 Movement

 Each toy can move its rated Movement Allowance minus the effect of terrain.

 Combat

 If a toy is within 6 inches of its target it can attack.
 For each of its attacks, the player rolls three 6-sided dice.
 If the total exceeds the defender's Defensive Classification, then the attacker rolls its Energy Dice for damage.
 If the damage exceeds the target's Energy Points, the target falls asleep and becomes a terrain obstacle.

 Advanced rules

 There are several optional advanced rules that cover vehicles, climbing, retreating, fatigues, morale, special attacks, weapon use, and armor.

 Publication history

 Fuzzy Heroes is an 80-page perfect-bound softcover book designed by Christopher Clark, with illustrations by Jon Niccum, and published by Inner City Games Designs in 1992.
 The following year, Inner City published a sequel, Fuzzy Sooper Heroes.

+They later published another supplement called The Lost Toys.